microsoft/aici/README.md

     ./server.sh orca

-You can find more details about `rllm-cuda` [here](rllm-cuda/README.md).
+You can find more details about `rllm-cuda` [here](rllm/rllm-cuda/README.md).

-### Using llama.cpp (rllm-cpp)
+### Using llama.cpp (rllm-llamacpp)

-For those utilizing Apple ARM-based M series processors or lacking CUDA capabilities but still aiming to run models on the CPU, use the following command from the `rllm-cpp` folder, which is derived from the llama.cpp project:
+For those utilizing Apple ARM-based M series processors or lacking CUDA capabilities but still aiming to run models on the CPU, use the following command from the `rllm/rllm-llamacpp` folder, which is derived from the llama.cpp project:

-    cd rllm-cpp
+    cd rllm/rllm-llamacpp
     ./cpp-server.sh phi2

 After completing the build process, you can start it, specifying a model name, URL, or path as a parameter:

     ./cpp-server.sh phi2

-You can find more details about `rllm-cpp` [here](rllm-cpp/README.md).
+You can find more details about `rllm-llamacpp` [here](rllm/rllm-llamacpp/README.md).

 ### Server overview